rwieruch/blog_robinwieruch_content/react-apollo-link-state-tutorial.md

 Don't forget to install the necessary packages for GraphQL, Apollo Client and React Apollo on the command line:

 {{< highlight javascript >}}
-npm install —save apollo-client apollo-cache-inmemory apollo-link-http graphql graphql-tag react-apollo
+npm install --save apollo-client apollo-cache-inmemory apollo-link-http graphql graphql-tag react-apollo
 {{< /highlight >}}

 And furthermore, don't forget to add your {{% a_blank "personal access token" "https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" %}} from GitHub as value to the `REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN` key to the *.env* file which you have to create in your project folder.